Fort Wayne Children's Zoo Home

 Conservation status: Common

-Number of offspring: 1 egg per day
+Number of eggs: 1 egg per day

 About